The number of real zeros of elliptic polynomials: Variance of the number of real zeros

 Let $\rho_1(x)=\frac{1}{\pi}\sqrt{r_{11}(x,x)}$ and

 where

-The following lemma is standard (see, for example, \cite{LP}), we include a proof for the convenience of the reader. \begin{lemma} Let $N(I)$ denote the number of real zeros of $\mathcal G$ in $I$.
+The following lemma is standard (see, for example, \cite{BD} and \cite{LP}), and we include a proof here for the convenience of the reader. \begin{lemma} Let $N(I)$ denote the number of real zeros of $G$ on $I$.
 One has

 \end{lemma} \begin{proof} We first write

 By the Kac-Rice formula,

 As a consequence,